RamRod79/README-Generator/README.md

 ## Repo Features

-Using this repo can be intitiated by running 'npm run Start' in the command terminal after opening the integrated terminal to initiate the program.
+Using this repo can be initiated by running 'npm run Start' in the command terminal after opening the integrated terminal to initiate the program.
 Using this repo requires inquirer 8.2.4 or higher, and updated node modules to ensure application runs properly.

 ## How to Contribute